-Cairo's most popular attraction, the Giza Pyramids draw thousands of visitors every year.
-As one of the Seven Wonders of the Ancient World, these pyramids have stood the test of time, remaining intact for roughly 4,500 years.
-You'll find three primary pyramids, the best known being the Great Pyramid of Cheops.
-This is the burial place of the Fourth Dynasty pharaoh Khufu, who reigned between 2589 and 2566 B.C.
-Khafra, Khufu's son, lies entombed in the nearby Pyramid of Chephren.
-The third structure, the Pyramid of Mycerinus, stands as the smallest of the Giza Pyramids and was constructed by Khafra's successor to the throne, Menkaure.
-Resting atop the Giza Plateau, the Sphinx, a massive iconic statue with the head of a man and the body of a lion, also deserves your attention.
+Cairo's most popular attraction, the Pyramids of Giza, draw thousands of visitors every year.
+As one of the original Seven Wonders of the World, these pyramids have stood the test of time, remaining intact for roughly 4,500 years.
+You'll find three primary pyramids, the best known being the Great Pyramid of Khufu – named after the Fourth Dynasty pharaoh buried there.
+Khafre, Khufu's son, lies entombed in the nearby Pyramid of Khafre.
+The third structure, the Pyramid of Menkaure, stands as the smallest of the Pyramids of Giza and was constructed by Khafre's successor to the throne, Menkaure.